 Be clear about your health status and needs when preparing for a program and when making housing arrangements.
 Describe allergies, disabilities, psychological treatments, dietary requirements, and medical needs so that appropriate arrangements can be made prior to your departure.
-Willamette University requires that you complete Student Self-Assessment form (see Official WU Forms chapter) to the best of your ability before you depart.
+Willamette University requires that you complete Student Self-Assessment form (found in the WU study abroad portal) to the best of your ability before you depart.
 Read through your medical insurance coverage in your program packet to be aware of what is covered and what is not.
 Learn how to use your insurance abroad and how to file a claim should you become ill or injured.
 When you arrive learn how to access medical care, DO NOT wait until you are sick or hurt!